Asperi-Demo/4SwiftUI/Answers/Animation_in_NavigationView.md

            on StackOverflow site.
 Thanks, Asperi.
 ```

-Q: SwiftUI: Broken explicit animations in NavigationView? (by )
+Q: SwiftUI: Broken explicit animations in NavigationView? (by Arman)

 A: The initial construction flow of `NavigationView` is very complicated and long, actually
 as it is seen from debugging something might be recreated several times, so it is better